 Posture is the position in which you hold your body upright against gravity while standing, sitting or lying down.
 Right posture harmonizes the mind and body.
 Good posture involves training the body to stand, walk, sit and lie in positions where the least strain is placed on supporting muscles and ligaments.

-In a normal standing posture, the spine has a particular curvature, wherein the neck and lower back is bent backwards and the mid back and the tail-bone are bent forwards.
+In a normal standing posture, the spine has a particular curvature, wherein the neck and lower back are bent backward and the mid-back and the tail-bone are bent forwards.
 If you stand or walk a lot, low-heeled shoes are necessary to maintain the proper curve at the small of your back.

 - Choose the correct chair for your height.